 - Boxboard, screen board, corrugated cardboard

 - Extruded and expanded foam

-Where possible, materials are cut-to-size for the most appropriate, efficient and economical use on Digital Fabrication machines in the ATSC.
+Where possible, materials are cut-to-size for the most appropriate, efficient and economical use on Digital Fabrication machines in the DMaF.
 These are available for purchase via Extro Account.
 The Centre is also dedicated to the responsible use, reuse and disposal of material.
 As such, a large array of reusable materials are available for free throughout the workshops.
-We ask that all student be sympathetic to the environment when using materials throughout the ATSC, ensuring objects are “nested” efficiently and recycling all materials where possible.
-Please also note that RhinoNEST software is available in ATSC and Computer Lab 526.
+We ask that all student be sympathetic to the environment when using materials throughout the DMaF, ensuring objects are “nested” efficiently and recycling all materials where possible.
+Please also note that RhinoNEST software is available in DMaF and Computer Lab 526.

 The DMaF is continually adding to this large range of materials, experimenting with new uses and methods of fabrication and engaging in a diverse range of investigation into materiality, expression and construction technique at all stages of the design process.